hasobi/hasobi/README.md

 - 🔭 I have passion in DevOps and Cybersecurity;
 - 👨🏽‍💻 I’m currently working on something cool :wink: also currently learning Data Science and Project Management;
-- 🌱 I’m currently learning Go and GraphQL;
+- 🌱 I’m currently learning Go and GraphQL and other cool stuff;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@hasobi](https://twitter.com/hasobi);